Malani Bulathsinhala

 Malani Bulathsinhala (12 December 1949 - 29 March 2001: මාලනී බුලත්සිංහල) was a Sri Lankan singer.
-She began her musical career at age 10 with the Sri Lanka Broadcasting Corporation.
+She began her musical career at age 10 with the Sri Lanka Broadcasting Corporation, and was popular in the country throughout the late 20th century, until her sudden demise in 2001.

+She is the wife of H. M. Jayawardena, and the mother of Kasun Kalhara, both prominent musicians themselves.

 Personal life

 Bulathsinhala was born on 12 December 1949, in Boralesgamuwa, the oldest child of Wilson and P. K. Bulathsinhala.
 She had two siblings, a brother, Sireshan, and sister, Sandhya.
 She completed her education at the Papiliyana Beacon School for Girls.
 She also served as Assistant Director of Education in the western Sri Lankan province of Sri Jayawardenepura Kotte.

 She married fellow musician Hearth Muidiyanselage Jayawardena on 30 December 1978, and was the mother of musician Kasun Kalhara.
 Her only daughter, Nirmani Chaya, died in 1991 at the age of three of dengue fever.

 Her younger sister, Sandhya, is also a singer.
 On 27 March 2016, her sister staged a concert, "Sandamadala", at the Kularatne Hall of Ananda College, Colombo, to commemorate Bulathsinhala's singing career.